Alphabetical List of Posts

 • Mary and Louise Curcio

 c.
 1901-1973? , c.
-1904-1987 Featured photo is Mary Curcio, Daily News, 1931.
-Two blind sisters born to Eva Bender and Paul Curcio in Newark.
+1904-1987 The featured photo (above) is Mary Curcio, Daily News, 1931.
+Mary and Louise Curcio were two blind sisters born to Eva Bender and Paul Curcio in Newark.
 They lived on Morris Avenue.
-Mary entered school for the first time at Washington St. Public School when the first class for the Blind began in 1910.
-According to the…
+Mary entered school for the first time at Washington St. Public School when the first class for the…

 • Mary Beasley Burch